robertbennett1998/LanguagesAndCompilers/SplCompiler/README.md

 When the compiler parses an identifier it is given a prefix of "spl_" (this is not included in the maximum length of 50 characters as the array length is actually 55 characters).
 If this identifier is used for the program the prefix is changed to "prg_".
 By performing this name mangeling the SPL developer can use identifier that are actually keywords in C i.e. int or char.
 By changing the prefix for a program identifier, the SPL developer can use an identifier for both the program and a variable.
 Any functions or variables that are provided by the compiler are prefixed with "_spl\_".
 This prevents the developer from being able to name a variable something that would clash with a compiler variable or function while allowing it to be identifier as an SPL generated feature.

 ##Evaluation

+##Known Issues
+- Line numbers for some warnings and errors are incorrect.
+This is due to global variables being used that are incremented during lexical analysis; therefore, when error checking passes are made the file numbers are not correct as they are already at the end of the file.

 ##Future Plans